-And similar to Seville orange marmalade and persimmon jam fig compote makes a tasty topping for pancakes, toast or waffles.
+This versatile compote pairs well with both sweet and savoury dishes.
+Use it as a fruit topping for cheesecake, mousse or ice cream.
+And similar to strawberry chia compote, orange marmalade and persimmon jam this fresh fig compote makes a tasty fruit spread for pancakes, toast or waffles.

-This fresh fig compote recipe is sufficient to make around 100ml (two small servings as a dessert) but can easily be increased to make a larger quantity.
+This fresh fig compote recipe is sufficient to make around 100ml but can easily be increased to make a larger quantity.

 Ingredients